 You can usually buy a good quality diverter kit quite cheaply, though if you know what you are doing and want to save money, attaching a flexible piece of tubing should do the trick just as well.

-Choosing the Best Rain Barrels for Your Backyard
+Choosing the Best Rain Barrel for Your Backyard

 We all know how invaluable a good quality rain barrel can be, but since the barrel you buy will play such an important role in our garden space, you also need to know that the one we buy is the best quality and is actually worth the investment.